 Growing up Jewish in NYC, December 25 always meant Chinese food and a movie for my family.
 But these days there are other options if you don't celebrate Christmas.
 While many Jewish cultural institutions are hosting family activities on the holiday, the bash at the Museum at Eldridge Street is the most jam-packed.
 Enjoy self-guided scavenger hunts, seasonal crafts, a menorah lighting, and a concert of Yiddish music.
 Afterward, be sure to hit the nearby Katz's Delicatessen to cap off your festivities with pastrami on rye.

 Celebrate Kwanzaa at the American Museum of Natural History.
-Photo by R. Mickens/courtesy of AMNH.
+Photo by R. Mickens for AMNH

 Celebrate the seven guiding principles of Kwanzaa at this vibrant annual festival at the American Museum of Natural History.
-The famed, 55-year-old a cappella troupe The Persuasions will perform, and there will be an international marketplace stocked with traditional gifts and holiday treats.
+Family-friendly activities and live music abound, and an international marketplace is stocked with traditional gifts and holiday treats.
 Free with suggested museum admission.